APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables.md

 An event store which does not provide this functionality may still be used but the burden falls on either the engineer utilizing the event store to provide a mechanism of informing interested parties or said parties must periodically query the event store looking for new events.

-### The Ability to Prevent Conflicting Changes at the Same Time
+### The Ability to Prevent Conflicting Changes Happening at the Same Time

 Consider two requests entering a system at the same time, requesting to change a person's name.